kamisch/PersonalWebsite2018/README.md

 * Comp 401 - Foundation of Programming
 * Comp 410 - Algorithm and Data Structure
+* Comp 426 - Modern Web Programming
 * Comp 411 - Computer Organization
+* Comp 455 - Models of Languages and Computation
+* Comp 521 - Files and Database
 * Comp 524 - Programming Language Concepts
+* Comp 550 - Algorithms and Analysis

 ### Interest and hobby
 * Mini programming projects such as making games and pc programs.